 In accordance with GASB Statement No. 72 (GASB 72), investments are reported at fair value which is described as an exit price.
 GASB 72 requires a government to use valuation techniques that are appropriate under the circumstances and for which sufficient data are available to measure fair value.
 Valuation techniques maximize the use of relevant observable inputs and minimize the use of unobservable inputs.
 GASB 72 established a hierarchy of inputs to valuation techniques used to measure fair value.
 That hierarchy has three levels.
 Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities.
-Level 2 inputs are inputs - other than quoted prices - included within Level 1 that are observable inputs, such as management's assumption of the default rate among underlying mortgages of a mortgage-backed security.
+Level 2 inputs are inputs - other than quoted prices - included within Level 1 that are observable for the asset or liability, whether directly or indirectly.
+Finally, Level 3 inputs are unobservable inputs, such as management's assumption of the default rate among underlying mortgages of a mortgage-backed security.